 This is the reason people cover their years when there is really loud noise.
 Such loud noise can cause hearing impairment, which can even result in permanent hearing loss.
 Hearing loss due to noise pollution is attributed to prolonged exposure of noise levels above 85 decibels.

-Due to this, cognitive functioning reduces and so is the ability to solve problems normally.
-Individuals who live in areas with too much noise, for instance, adjacent to busy highways, railway lines, airports or near loud night clubs tend to have lower cognitive power compared to those who live in quieter environments.
+Due to this, cognitive functioning reduces, and so does the ability to solve problems normally.
+Individuals who live in areas with too much noise, for instance, adjacent to busy highways, railway lines, airports or near loud night clubs, tend to have lower cognitive power compared to those who live in quieter environments.

 Noise ‘excites’ the heart.
-Too much noise means that the heart is also disturbed and ends up beating faster; increasing blood pressure.
+Too much noise means the heart is also disturbed and ends up beating faster, increasing blood pressure.
 In loud noise, stress hormones such as adrenaline and cortisol are also released.

-Therefore, blood pressure will definitely increase in noisy environments thus prompting faster flow of blood which in turn leads to secretion of catecholamine, a hormone that further magnifies the number of times the heart pumps blood.
-As much a there is no harm in this, regular exposure will keep the body getting higher impulses leading to increased blood pressure.
+Therefore, blood pressure will definitely increase in noisy environments, thus prompting faster flow of blood, which in turn leads to the secretion of catecholamine, a hormone that further magnifies the number of times the heart pumps blood.
+As long as there is no harm in this, regular exposure will keep the body getting higher impulses leading to increased blood pressure.

-If blood pressure keeps rising, it may open up chances for heart related diseases such as high blood pressure and stroke.
-Other cardiovascular diseases include hypertension and arteriolosclerosis and are caused by the dilation of the pupil and constriction of blood vessels.
+If blood pressure keeps rising, it may open up chances for heart-related diseases such as high blood pressure and stroke.
+Other cardiovascular diseases include hypertension and arteriolosclerosis, which are caused by the dilation of the pupil and constriction of blood vessels.